-Derks et al 2015 showed in a systematic review that the prevalence of peri-implant mucositis is 43 % and of peri-implantitis 22 % [39].
-After five years, clinically manifest peri-implant mucositis without therapy resulted in peri-implantitis in 43.9 % [40].
+Derks et al 2015 showed in a systematic review that the prevalence of peri-implant mucositis is 43 per cent and of peri-implantitis 22 per cent [39].
+After five years, clinically manifest peri-implant mucositis without therapy resulted in peri-implantitis in 43.9 per cent [40].
 The paper by Costa et al 2012 was able to show the importance of regular preventive therapy.
-In the control group (with regular preventive measures), the incidence of peri-implant mucositis dropped from 43.9 % to 18.0 % [41].
+In the control group (with regular preventive measures), the incidence of peri-implant mucositis dropped from 43.9 per cent to 18.0 per cent [41].
 In summary, this means: The absence of preventive therapy (SIT) can result in peri-implant infections.
 Without SIT, peri-implant mucositis is associated with a high incidence of peri-implantitis.
-If left untreated, the progression of peri-implantitis leads to implant loss [8].
+If left untreated, the progression of peri-implantitis leads to implant loss [8] (Fig. 6).

 In summary, this in turn means: In this article, there is a basic consensus with the current S3 guideline "The treatment of peri-implant infections on dental implants" [41, 42] in terms of systematic supportive treatment (SIT).
+GBT is one such systematic treatment that can be used in supportive periodontal therapy (Fig. 7).